blueyed/awesome-cyclefocus/README.md

 It should be the same shortcut, as what Ubuntu's Unity uses to cycle through the windows of a single application.

-NOTE: You need to pass the keys this refers to via the `keys` argument.
-This is required for the keygrabber to only consider those.
+NOTE: You need to pass the keys this refers to via the `keys` argument, so that the keygrabber considers those only.
 In the example above, `^` and `°` refers to the key on the German keyboard layout (un-shifted and shifted, i.e. with Shift pressed and released).

+NOTE: this needs to go into `clientkeys`.

 ## Reference